vSphere 7 Cloud Infrastructure for Modern Applications Part 1:

 New vSphere Security & Compliance Features

 vSphere 7 introduces vSphere Trust Authority (vTA), providing trusted hosts and encryption key management.
-Previous trust models in vSphere had potential for running secure workload on untrusted hosts, with no repercussions for failing secure baselines.
-Attestation and key management was done by vCenter Server, which itself could not be encrypted.
+Previous trust models in vSphere had the potential for running secure workload on untrusted hosts, with no repercussions for failing secure baselines.
+Attestation and key management were done by vCenter Server, which itself could not be encrypted.
 The dependencies on the vCenter Server itself made it difficult to implement the principle of least privilege.
 With vTA a hardware root of trust is created using a separate ESXi host cluster, this can also be your management cluster.
-The key manager only talks direct to trusted hosts, rather than the vCenter Server.
+The key manager only talks directly to trusted hosts, rather than the vCenter Server.
 Workloads running on the trusted cluster, now including vCenter Server, can be encrypted.
 A smaller number of administrators can be given access to the trusted hosts, with regular admins maintaining access to the workload hosts.
-Currently vTA is still foundational, so expect more functionality to be available in future releases.
-It is important to note that to use the trusted host model the physical server must have the TMP 2.0 chip, which is cryptographically bonded to the host.
+Currently, vTA is still foundational, so expect more functionality to be available in future releases.
+It is important to note that to use the trusted host model, the physical server must have the TMP 2.0 chip, which is cryptographically bonded to the host.